Dynamical Spectral Function of the Kagome Quantum Spin Liquid: Evolution of QSL Spectrum with bond dimension

 The iPEPS method performs calculations directly for the infinite system, thereby avoiding any effects of a finite system size.
 Instead, the truncation parameter is the finite bond dimension, $D$, and the most important aspect of our study is to establish that $D$ is sufficiently large to capture the physics of the spectral function.
 Particularly in the QSL phase, it is already known~\cite{Liao2017} that the ground-state magnetization vanishes only in the limit $D \rightarrow \infty$.
 Excited-state calculations are more strongly limited by $D$ than ground-state computations: the latter scale with $O(D^{12})$, while the number of excited basis states scales as $dD^{4}$, leading to an overall computational cost of $O(D^{16})$.
 As a result, our spectral function calculations can access only rather limited values of $D$.

 Figure \ref{SpectraVsD} shows the spectrum in the QSL phase for bond dimensions $D = 3$, 4, and 5.
 As noted in the main text, increasing $D$ makes the energy levels become progressively denser, which is a characteristic feature of a continuum spectrum.
 Beyond this effect, some nontrivial alterations are evident on passing from $D = 3$ to 4 in the band widths of certain low-lying excited states and in the intensities of higher-lying ones.
-However, the changes in passing from $D = 4$ to 5 are limited to only minor alterations in level energies and intensities.
+In general, the changes in passing from $D = 4$ to 5 are limited to only minor alterations in level energies and intensities.
+However, we draw attention to the fact that the incommensurate band minima close to the M$^{\prime\prime}$ point visible at $D = 3$ and 4 [Figs.~\ref{SpectraVsD}(a,b)] and in Fig.~3(c) of the main text ($D = 4$) clearly converge to a single minimum at M$^{\prime\prime}$ when $D = 5$ [Fig.~\ref{SpectraVsD}(c)].

-For a more quantitative comparison, in Fig.~\ref{KpointSpectraVsD} we show constant-wave-vector excitation spectra at the M and K points for the same three $D$ values.
+For a more quantitative comparison, in Fig.~\ref{KpointSpectraVsD} we show constant-wave-vector excitation spectra at the M and K points for the $D = 3$, 4, 5, and 6.
 Here we have also shown our results for two different choices of $\eta$, whose effect we discuss in detail in Sec.~\ref{sec4}.
 Small $\eta$ values reveal peaks at every white line in Fig.~\ref{SpectraVsD} whereas larger $\eta$ values give a smoother response function where the levels merge into broader peaks.
-Again we observe some clear shifts in peak positions and weights between $D =3$ and 4, at both small and large $\eta$, whereas these effects are far more limited between $D = 4$ and 5.
-In particular, the overall distribution of spectral weight remains essentially the same for $D=4$ and 5, which is clear to see at larger $\eta$.
+Again we observe some clear shifts in peak positions and weights between $D = 3$ and 4, at both small and large $\eta$, whereas these effects are far more limited from $D = 4$ to 6.
+In particular, the overall distribution of spectral weight remains essentially the same for $D \ge 4$, which is clear to see at larger $\eta$.
 This means that calculations even with $D = 4$ already capture the weight distribution rather well, despite this bond dimension being relatively small for typical ground-state calculations.
 This result highlights the power of the single-mode iPEPS Ansatz in reproducing the qualitative and quantitative properties of the excitation spectrum.